CopyrightC/Escape/README.md

 # Escape

-Escape is a unity made game where you play as rocket and dodge various obstacles to reach the next levels.
+Escape is a unity made game where you play as rocket and dodge various obstacles to reach the next level.

 CONTROLS -